-The place is also home to medieval castle ruins so you can get an idea about how the villages used to function during medieval times.
+The place is also home to medieval castle ruins, so you can get an idea about how the villages functioned during medieval times.

 There are a variety of activities to participate in during your stay, including walking the villages, going on water biking excursions, or camping out at one of the many campsites available.
 If that’s your thing, you can also go kayaking or fishing.

 Celle has one of Europe’s largest collections of medieval castles and a listed half-timbered house dating from 1292.
-Significant attractions and notable buildings include a 16th-century church with Renaissance in the interior and a 17th-Centre Baroque theater.
+Significant attractions and notable buildings include a 16th-century church with Renaissance in the interior and a 17th-century Baroque theater.

 Celle is situated on the Aller River and is well-positioned for walking in the bucolic heaths of lower Saxony.
 It is Germany’s oldest surviving example of baroque theatre and is close to the Aller Valley area.
 The city is a popular tourist destination in Germany, and it has a castle that dates back to the 12th century.

 Altena is a city in North Rhine-Westphalia, Germany.
-It’s located at the banks of the river Ruhr and it’s noted for its half-timbered buildings.
-The city is also well known for its historical significance from the middle ages.
+It’s located on the banks of the river Ruhr, and it’s noted for its half-timbered buildings.
+The city is also well known for its historical significance from the Middle Ages.

 In particular, Altena is home to one of the oldest castles in Westphalia from the 12th century.
 The castle was rebuilt in a preserved condition and has been open to visitors since 1971.
 The old town also features a museum dedicated to daily life in medieval villages.

-There are many restaurants that can be found in this town that offer regional foods such as Wok dishes or traditional German dishes that include sausages and pork knuckles.
+Many restaurants in this town offer regional foods such as Wok dishes or traditional German dishes that include sausages and pork knuckles.

 Burg Altena used to strike it rich by mining silver wire, which was used in the armory of medieval kings.
 August is celebrated in Burg Altena as a traditional Middle Age festival, with events dating back to the 16th century.